triangledirt/obj/README.md

 this is how to build and use obj in your project

-getting the code—setting code options—compiling—linking
+it covers (getting the code—setting code options—compiling—linking)

 read more about how to [build and use](BUILD.md)